Frederick V of Denmark: Succession crisis

 Within one hundred years of his time, Denmark faced the crisis of his male issue (the main branch of the Royal House) becoming extinct.
 This created a succession crisis beginning from his grandson's reign that affected both Denmark and Schleswig-Holstein.
 Finally, his great-grandson through the female line, Christian IX of Denmark, who was married to his great-granddaughter Louise of Hesse-Kassel (or Hesse-Cassel), became the designated heir.

 2021 bust controversy

-In February 2021, Frederick V came suddenly to the focus of a historical-political controversy when a group of radical artists removed a bust of the King and sunk it in Copenhagen Harbor, in protest of Denmark's role in the Atlantic slave trade during his reign.
+In February 2021, Frederick V came suddenly to the focus of a historical-political controversy when a group of radical artists removed a bust of the King and sank it in Copenhagen Harbor, in protest of Denmark's role in the Atlantic slave trade during his reign.